harsha1296/Budget-Manager/README.md

 # Budget-Manager

-A chrome extension which helps users in keeping the track of their daily spendings
+A Chrome Extension which helps users in keeping track of their daily spends and notifies them when they reach their maximum set limit